IBM/jenkins101/docs/lab-01/README.md

     }
     ```

 1. Commit changes to the `Jenkinsfile` to your Github fork.
-The Jenkins pipeline will use your `Jenkinsfile` to dpeloy your forked `spring-client` to your own OpenShift cluster.
+The Jenkins pipeline will use your `Jenkinsfile` to deploy your forked `spring-client` to your own OpenShift cluster.

 ## Create a Github Personal Access Token